KyleKing/My-Programming-Sketchbook/Recipes/README.md

   <img width="550" height=auto src="imgs/mushroom_and_sausage.jpg" alt="mushroom_and_sausage">
 </p>

-- 3 Links Italian Sausage
+- 3-6 Links Italian Sausage
 - 1 Small Onion
 - 8 oz.
 Container of Button Mushrooms
 - 28 oz. can of crushed tomatoes
-- 1/2 tsp Garlic Powder
+- 3 cloves of garlic (1/2 tsp Garlic Powder)
 - 1 tsp basil
 - 1 tsp oregano
-- 1 lb box of Penne / rigatoni
 - 1/4 cup Parmesan
+- 1 lb box of Penne / Rigatoni
 - Chopped parsley (optional)

-1. Dice the onion, wash and slice the mushrooms, and gather the other ingredients.
-2. In a large pot, cook the sausages in a small amount of olive oil on medium heat until brown on the outside and firm (if precooked just skip this step) .
-Remove with tongs and slice into rounds - return to the pot to brown for a few minutes
+1. In a large pot, cook the sausages in a small amount of olive oil on medium heat until brown on the outside and firm {~5 minutes} (if precooked just skip this step)
-3. Once the sausage rounds are browned, add the canned tomatoes, onion, garlic powder, mushrooms, basil, and oregano - stir!
+2. Dice and prep the garlic, onions, and mushrooms.
+In parallel turn the heat off on the browning sausage to let cool
+3. Using tongs, remove and slice the sausage into rounds.
+Toss the rounds back in for 4 minutes or until brown
-4. Add about 3.5 cups of water and the box of pasta.
-Place a lid on and bring the pot to a rapid boil
+4. Add the canned tomatoes, basil, oregano, garlic, onions, and mushrooms, then 3.5 cups of water and the box of pasta
-5. As soon as it reaches a full boil, stir, replace the lid, then turn the heat down to low to simmer (~25% - 35%).
-Stir every five minutes and if at 15 minutes there is too much liquid, take off the lid and let simmer for slightly longer.
-Once ready, add the Parmesan and top with chopped parsley, if desired.
+5. With a lid, bring the pot to a rapid boil.
+Once boiling, stir, replace the lid, and simmer (~30%)
+6. Stir the pot every five minutes while simmering.
+After 15 minutes if too much water is left, remove the lid and let simmer for slightly longer

 (Source: http://www.budgetbytes.com/2014/04/one-pot-sausage-mushroom-pasta/)